deplant/java4ever-framework/README.md

 Also, you can check JsonFile, JsonResource, ByteFile, ByteResource helpers for custom artifacts.

-### Contract Wrappers Generation
+### Generating classes for your contracts

 Contract Wrapper Generator will create java wrapper classes for all your contracts.
-Run the following:
+You need only `abi.json` and `.tvc` artifacts of your contracts.

+Run the following, specifying your artifacts and where to place generated classes:

 ```java
 ContractWrapper.generate(ContractAbi.ofResource("mycontract.abi.json").abiContract(),